techc0w/100daysofhacking/December2022.md

 Now this task got interesting (Hack a game: You're a mean one, Mr. Yeti).

 For the Day 10 task, I learned how to use Cetus which was a browser plugin to explore the memory space of Web Assembly games.
 Editing the hexadecimals on some parts in the game reminded me of the days when I used Game Shark to make edits on the codes in a simliar format.

+# Day 16 (December 11)

+Day 11 task from Advent of Cyber via TryHackMe focused on Memory Forensics.
+It was straightforward and I liked how it broke down the different plugins used when scanning the files.

+Also halfway done with the Week 3 module from the Technical Support Fundamentals course.
+Super happy of the progress and am actually enjoying the work.

+# Day 17 (December 12)

+Today was super tiring due to work.
+But I managed to complete Day 12 task from the Advent of Cyber via TryHackMe, which focused on Malware Analysis.
+I'm not a huge fan of using Windows,but it was good to see the different scripts used within FLARE VM.
+Using the Proccess Monitor Filter as well as the Detect it Easy tool was new to me.

+Also finished the rest of the videos from the Week 3 module from the Technical Support Fundamentals course.
+Just need to do the graded assessments.

+# Day 18 (December 13)

+Day 13 task from the Advent of Cyber event from TryHackMe focused on Packet Analysis.
+By far, one of my favorites as I've worked with Wireshark in the past.
+So, this was a great way to refresh myself on the tool, as well as how one can learn to detect anomalities in the network and view the logs with more insight.

+Finally finished the assessments for Week 3 of the Technical Support Fundamentals course.
+Time to move onto the next module.

+# Day 19 (December 14)

+Day 14 task from the Advent of Cyber event from TryHackMe focused on Web Applications.
+It was nice to get a recap on understanding how they work, as well as understand OWASP Top 10 and IDOR.
+This one was pretty easy to do as I was able to figure out how to adjust the URL by changing the ID numbers.

+Also started going through the Week 4 module for the Technical Support Fundamentals course.

+# Day 20 (December 15)

+Day 15 task from the Advent of Cyber event from TryHackMe focused on Secure Coding.
+This was the first time I heard about Purple Teams so this topic falled under this scope.
+It covered topics related to input validation of file upload functionality, unrestricted file upload vunerabilites, phishing through file uploads, and how to properly secure file upload functionality.
+Going through the task and being able to load a suspicious file into the input form while running the server and gaining access to their computer was thrilling.
+But also scary since now it made me more aware of the downloads I get online to ensure that this doesn't happen to me.

+Sadly, I couldn't do any lessons from the Technical Support Fundamentals course since work was extremely busy (holiday projects are not so fun).

+# Day 21 (December 16)

+Day 16 task from the Advent of Cyber event from TryHackMe focused on another Purple Team topic, which was